How can I prolong the life of my VCR?

 I hear a high pitched squeal when I play back any VHS tape

 This usually indicates a problem with the "skew" adjustment.
 There's too much back tension on the tape as it leaves the video cassette and feeds into the machine.
 Unfortunately this is a complicated adjustment, requiring realignment of the mechanism.
-If you have a Panasonic AG-1980 or AG-1970, give us a call, we can perform the adjustment.
+If you have a Panasonic AG-1980 or a JVC SR-V10, give us a call, we can perform the adjustment.
 Note: This could also be related to mold or stickiness on the tape.
 Try a tape that's known to be good and see how it plays.

 Several of my VHS tapes screech like a banshee when I rewind them

 Back in the 1980's, VHS T-120 tapes cost about $15, but there were overseas "knockoff" brands like Certron.
 You could buy these for $5 or $6 a tape.
 Guess what?
 They weren't made as well as the" Big Name" brands and certain shortcuts were taken in manufacture.
 It's usually these "off brands" that get very noisy during rewind.
 To make matters worse, off-brand tapes often had worse oxide coatings that the "Big Name" brands.

 What's the difference between off-brand videotape and expensive name brands?